tensorlayer/TensorLayer/docs/user/contributing.rst

 **If you are interested in working with us, please contact us at:** `tensorlayer@gmail.com <tensorlayer@gmail.com>`_.

-The Development Core Team
+Project Maintainers
 --------------------------

 The TensorLayer project was started by `Hao Dong <https://zsdonghao.github.io>`_ at Imperial College London in June 2016.

-It is developed and maintained by a core team *(in alphabetical order)*:
+It is actively developed and maintained by the following people *(in alphabetical order)*:

 - **Akara Supratak** (`@akaraspt <https://github.com/akaraspt>`_) - `<https://akaraspt.github.io>`_
 - **Fangde Liu** (`@fangde <https://github.com/fangde>`_) - `<http://fangde.github.io/>`_